 Secondly, and perhaps most importantly — in contrast to nearly every other major online ESL provider – you do not need a university degree to work with Lyngo.
 If you are currently a student or interested in breaking into the ESL field with no degree, working with Lyngo is potentially a great opportunity to get your feet wet.

 Third, to qualify for a position with Lyngo, you don’t need to have a TEFL certificate.
 However, earning a TEFL certification from a reputable, accredited online provider is an easy, hassle-free way to invest in a serious teaching credential – one that will pay dividends if you intend to teach ESL in the medium to long term.
+It will also help you if you are looking to teach for any of these online teaching companies.

 Get Certified to Teach Anywhere!